Brushed Steel Interface with Glass Button in Photopaint v12

 Here is the final product we’re going to create:

-As you can tell, it’s fairly basic, but this will give you the foundation to produce more complex pieces.
+As you can tell, it’s fairly basic, but this will give you the foundation to produce more complex peices.
 Feel free to experiment with the various settings as you go to produce different effects.

 Step 1: